allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos.md

 * HSP90 - All four (40, 79, 113, 143) all border an apparent ATP binding pocket, as do 3 D3 positions
 * PAB1 - 184 possibly bonding to lysine 180, 138 has a similar arrangement with lysine 140

+### D4

+Tolerates any substitution other than proline.

+Examples:

+* APH3II - 118 & 238 are in helices, 23 & 52 at the start and end of beta strand turns
+* PAB1 - 144 is in a helix, 136 & 160 are in coils around this helix
+* TPMT - 31 & 162 are both in helices

 ## E - Glutamate

 Summary: